May half term explorations at Trengwainton

-You can become a Trengwainton explorer this May half-term as you wander along wooded paths, cross streams and peer into ponds with the help of your trusty explorer stick.
-Stop at the various ‘art stations’ on route and there’ll be the chance to make all sorts of creative projects to attach to it.
+You can become a Trengwainton explorer this May half term as you wander along wooded paths, cross streams and peer into ponds with the help of your trusty explorer stick.
+There'll be creative things to make to attach to your explorer stick as well as the chance to tick off some of your 50 things to do before you're 11¾.

-What about my 50 things?
+What about 50 things?

-It’s a great time of year for making daisy chains and with lots of grassy areas in the garden you’ll surely be able to tick off number 16 on your list of 50 things to do before you’re 11¾.
+It’s a great time of year for daisies and with lots of grassy areas in the garden you’ll surely be able to tick off number 16 on your list of 50 things; 'Make a daisy chain.'.

 Then of course there’s the different shades of green for the trees and don’t forget the sparking blue of the sea on a sunny day.

 May half term adventures are running from Sunday 27 May to Sunday 3 June (closed Friday and Saturday) from 10.30-5.00.